 Computers and telecommunication systems have become an integral part of our business.
 We use these systems to analyze and store financial and operating data and to communicate within our company and with outside business partners.
 Cyber-attacks or phishing-attacks, unauthorized access, malicious software, data privacy breaches by employees or others with authorized access, ransomware, and other cyber security issues could compromise our computer and telecommunications systems and result in disruptions to our business operations, the loss or corruption of our data and proprietary information and communications interruptions.
 In addition, computers control oil and gas distribution systems globally and are necessary to deliver our customers' products to market.
 A cyber-attack impacting these distribution systems, or the networks and infrastructure on which they rely, could damage critical production, processing, distribution and/or storage assets, delay or prevent delivery to markets and make it difficult or impossible to accurately account for our services and settle transactions.
 As a result, a cyber breach of these operating systems, or of the networks and infrastructure on which they rely and any resulting investigation or remediation costs, litigation or regulatory action could have a material adverse impact on our cash flows and results of operations, reputation and competitiveness.
 We routinely experience attempts by external parties to penetrate and attack our networks and systems.
-Although such attempts to date have not resulted in any material breaches, disruptions, financial loss, or loss of business-critical information, our systems and poredures for protecting against such attacks and operation and competitiveness, remediation costs, litigation or regulatory action costs, litigation or regulatory action costs, litigation or regulatory actions, financial loss, or loss of business-critical information, our systems and poredures for protecting against such attacks and mitigating such risks may prove to b
+Although such attempts to date have not resulted in any material breaches, disruptions, financial loss, or loss of business-critical information, our systems and procedures for protecting against such attacks and mitigating such risks may prove to be insufficient in the future and such attacks could have an adverse impact on our business and operations, including damage to our reputation and competitiveness, remediation costs, litigation or regulatory actions.
+In addition, as technologies evolve and these cyber security attacks